 Style wise, I'm an architect, so not into pseudo "anatomical" cuts.
 My background in competitive cycling also means I've seen too many glued/welded seams peel apart.
 I hand cut each piece myself, in my studio in Newcastle East in Australia, then double sew every seam, for the utilitarian finish I appreciate in clothing intended to last.

 TECHNICAL FABRIC AT AN AFFORDABLE PRICE

 For comparison's sake, one leading swim brand sells racing shorts in this fabric for $400 a piece.
-I keep my costs down, by not cutting an inch of this fabric until you, the end-consumer, pay for your order.
-Or, when I do make a batch, I produce no more than one in size.
-I can give you great fabric, as long as I don't waste it!
+I keep my costs down, by not cutting an inch of this fabric until you have placed an actual order.
+If I do make a small batch, I will make no more than one piece in each size.

 THE REAL FIGHT